MoniFarsang/Controlling-Agents-by-Constrained-Policy-Updates/README.md

-# Decaying Clipping Range in Proximal Policy Optimization
+# Deep Reinforcement Learning in Robotics

-This repository based on the fork from [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3).
+This repository is based on my project [Decaying Clipping Range in Proximal Policy Optimization](https://github.com/MoniFarsang/ppo-clipping-approaches), which is the fork from [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3).

-This code was used for the PPO analysis of the linearly and exponentially decaying clipping ranges.
+This code can be used for the Proximal Policy Optimization (PPO) algorithm analysis of the linearly, exponentially and Z-shaped decaying clipping and applying moving average clipping ranges.

-The following environments were examined:
+The following environments are examined:

 OpenAI Gym:
+- Classical control:
   - CartPole
   - Pendulum
   - Acrobot
+- Box2D:
+  - Lunar Lander
+  - Bipedal Walker
+  - Car Racing

 PyBullet:
 - Hopper